Detroit, MI October 31 - November 3

 When does the convention open and close?

 The convention runs non-stop 24-hours a day from 8pm Thursday evening through 6pm Sunday afternoon.
-Majority of our panels are scheduled from 9am through 3am, and we are once again featuring our 24-hour video gaming room, tabletop gaming room, video/audio track (anime music videos) room, and our video screening rooms.
+Majority of our panels are scheduled from 9am through 3am, and we are once again featuring our video gaming room, tabletop gaming room, video/audio track (anime music videos) room, and our video screening rooms.

 When will the schedule / guests / vendors / panels etc... be posted on the Web site?